maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `LABEL` addresses this problem by automatically setting the value of the variable to the current line number.
 This way, if the code is modified, the variable will automatically be assigned the new number when the program next runs.

 A number of dialects included a `LABEL`-like feature, but there was no standard syntax for this concept.
 For example, Acorn Atom BASIC had labels that were implemented by typing a single lower-case letter after the line number on the line to be labeled.
-Atari and Tiny BASIC allowed branches to expressions, but lacked a `LABEL` concept and was thus subject to errors if the program was edited.

 `LABEL` should be considered a RetroBASIC-only feature, useful for converting code from those platforms that support a similar feature.
 For instance, an Atom program that has a `s` label on a line can be converted to RetroBASIC by adding the statement `LABEL s` to the start of that line.